StevenPJ/pact-test/README.md

 Look at CI and webhooks with the pact broker and techniques to satisfy new scenarios to ensure
 * No down time
 * Fixes are not blocked from entering production

+Then automate the CI/webhooks creation
+Also look into creating a library to assist in creation of pacts when using openfeign/springMVC